#31 – Should a metal roof be installed over battens?

-Now as to the potential benefit of batten’s, they do create a thermal break to help minimize heat transfer from the metal to the roof deck.
+Now, as to the potential benefit of battens, they do create a thermal break to help minimize heat transfer from the metal to the roof deck.
 That’s a good thing.
-However, if you choose a metal roof that is either light in color or has reflective pigment in the paint (meeting energy star standards) that will be very helpful as well.
-Your attic ventilation and insulation will also help with Summer Energy Efficiency.
+However, if you choose a metal roof that is either light in color or has reflective pigment in the paint, that will also be very helpful.
+Your attic ventilation and insulation will also help with summer energy efficiency.

 Finally, if a structure has very limited insulation and ventilation – especially ventilation in the attic – battens can be helpful.
-Especially if a vertically seamed metal roof is being installed.
+Even more so, if a vertically seamed metal roof is being installed.
 Again this is from a thermal break / thermal bridging standpoint.
 A home with limited attic ventilation is at high risk that moisture originating inside the living space can migrate to the attic, and cause condensation there.
 If that moisture hits a cool surface it will condense.
 Condensation will lead to mold etcetera, which of course is not good.
-While you’re home I have been fine with asphalt shingles and no ventilation, the addition of a vertical seam metal roof will reduce the roof deck temperature even just a slight bit.
+While your home may have been fine with asphalt shingles and no ventilation, the addition of a vertical seam metal roof will reduce the roof deck temperature even just a slight bit.
 That can be enough to be the straw that breaks the camel’s back and causes condensation in the attic that never existed before.
-Additionally we want to point out if you install tighter windows, house wrap and siding, those things will reduce the ability for moisture inside the home to exit through the walls.
+Additionally, we want to point out that if you install tighter windows, house wrap, and siding, those things will reduce the ability for moisture inside the home to exit through the walls.
 So if you plan those kinds of improvements in the future, don’t do something now to the roof that can make it more prone to condensation once those other things are done.

-In conclusion, battens can sometimes be helpful, but we find those occasions to be few and far between (limited primarily to homes with insufficient attic insulation and ventilation.
-And, a great alternative to battens are the metal shingle, shake, slate, and tile products which have an integral dead air space between the metal and the roof deck, serving a function very similar to that of battens.
+In conclusion, battens can sometimes be helpful, but we find those occasions to be few and far between; limited primarily to homes with insufficient attic insulation and ventilation.
+And, a great alternative to battens is a metal shingle, shake, slate, and tile product which has an integral dead air space between the metal and the roof deck, serving a function very similar to that of battens.

 Todd Miller has spent his entire career in the metal building products manufacturing industry.
 He is president of Isaiah Industries, an organization recognized as one of the world’s leading metal roofing manufacturers.
 Todd is currently Vice President of the MRA (Metal Roofing Association) and a Past Chair of MCA (Metal Construction Association).
 Through his website, he strives to raise the bar on standards and practices to provide property owners with the best possible products for successful roofing projects.